lingocoder/grpc.jpms.bridge.demo/README.md

 The basic idea behind this solution can be summed up by Reinhold's advice: „*If, however, multiple JAR files on the class path intentionally contain types in the same package then on the class path they must remain*“.

-This demo project was built with JDK 11.
+This demo project was built with JDK 14 and tested with JDK 11.
 However, the general approach is applicable to JDK 9<sup>+</sup>.

 ## Steps to build and run the demo